 Written Communications: Being Heard and Understood

-Allison Friederichs is the president of ROI Training Solutions, which provides consulting, training, and speaking services in the areas of how the adult brain learns and professional communication skills.
+Allison Friederichs Atkison is the president of ROI Training Solutions, which provides consulting, training, and speaking services in the areas of how the adult brain learns and professional communication skills.
 She earned her PhD in Communication Studies from the University of Denver.
 She is a former Associate Teaching Professor and Associate Dean for Academic Affairs at the University of Denver, University College, where she taught communications courses for more than 20 years and earned the Master Teacher designation for continued professional development.

 Allison works collaboratively with trainers and instructors to teach brain-based training and education tactics.
 Her science-backed techniques leverage knowledge about how the adult brain learns to ensure that learning is actually taking place—regardless of the learner or context.
 She is an expert trainer of professional communication skills, most often focusing on professional writing skills.
 Her clients look to her to help them solve the inefficiencies created by poor communication skills among employees and teams.